MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/event-service.md

 ## Rendering events for visual certification

-The support of rendering events by the visual is one of requirements of visuals certification.
-Read more about [certification requirements](https://docs.microsoft.com/power-bi/power-bi-custom-visuals-certified?#certification-requirements)
+One requirement of visuals certification is the support of rendering events by the visual.
+For more information, see [certification requirements](https://docs.microsoft.com/power-bi/power-bi-custom-visuals-certified?#certification-requirements).